ManjuLanjewar/VSD_HDP/README.md

    -  Method to save SPICE model

-    - Method to write code for SPICE simulation
+    - Method to write code for SPICE simulation</details>

 #### Day 2